BasicWolf/archived-concrete-settings/docs/index.rst

        DEBUG = True   # considered a setting

+Default value
+'''''''''''''

 The *default value* is value of the attribute.

 If an attribute is not type-annotated, a *type hint* is computed by calling ``type()`` on the default value.
 The recognized types are declared in
 :attr:`GuessSettingType.KNOWN_TYPES <concrete_settings.types.GuessSettingType.KNOWN_TYPES>` field.
+If the type is not recognized, the type hint is set to :data:`typing.Any`.

 .. code-block::